 I have been fascinated by the innate intelligence and beautiful complexity of the human body since I started teaching yoga in 2007.
 Very quickly, I found myself drawn to students dealing with chronic back pain, tendonitis, joint instability, and a variety of other injuries that were ultimately causing them pain and limiting their activities.
 I began to look into modalities of bodywork that would further my ability to help people heal their bodies.

 I received my Rolfing Certification from the Rolf Institute of Structural Integration in Boulder, Colorado.
 I have trained in Source point Therapy and Biodynamic Craniosacral Therapy.
 As part of my continuing studies, I attended a 6 day cadaver dissection lab with Gil Hedley in 2012 and continue to study anatomy and physiology.
-I teach yoga in Brooklyn and Manhattan and have recently relocated to San Clemente, CA. I am known for my therapeutic back-care classes and workshops that offer students self-care techniques and corrective exercises.
+I taught yoga for 10 years in Brooklyn and Manhattan and have recently relocated to San Clemente, CA. I am known for my therapeutic back-care classes and workshops that offer students self-care techniques and corrective exercises.
 I also teach anatomy and physiology modules for yoga teacher training programs.